MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/customize-power-bi-content-packs.md

 ## Add a custom field to a report for the Account entity
  Because the Account query uses Fetch XML to filter the query, the steps to add a field are different than for other entity queries that use OData.
 To add a custom field to the OData queried  entities, see [Add a custom field to a report](#PBI_edit_field).

-1. Copy the encoded Fetch XML query for the Account entity.
+1. Copy the encoded Fetch XML query for the account entity.
 To do this, follow these steps:

-   1. In Power BI Desktop, click **Edit Queries**.
+   1. In Power BI Desktop, select **Edit Queries**.

-   2. In the  left navigation pane of the Query Editor, under Queries, click the **Account** entity query,  and then on the ribbon, click **Advanced Editor**.
+   2. In the  left navigation pane of the Query Editor, under **Queries**, select the **Account** entity query,  and then on the ribbon, select **Advanced Editor**.

    3. From the first line, beginning with %3Cfetch and ending with fetch%3E, copy the entire encoded Fetch XML.